rschween/psychophysics-stan/README.md

 # psychophysics-stan
-Inferring psychophysical functions from data using Rstan applied to a "Bayesian" (MLE) cue fusion example.
+Inferring psychophysical functions from data using RStan applied to a "Bayesian" (MLE) cue fusion example.

 Implements modifications of models from M. D. Lee & E.-J. Wagenmakers.
 Bayesian Cognitive Modelling.
 Cambridge: Cambridge University Press.
 2014., Chapter 12 for inferring the paramters of a psychometric function from data.
 Mainly a version of the model shown in their figure 12.5.
 It is applied to a ["Bayesian" / MLE cue fusion](https://doi.org/10.1038/415429a) example, but parts of it may also be informative for someone interested in fitting psychophysical functions in other experiments, especially the reparametrization of Lee & Wagenmakers' original model (see [Model versions](#model-versions)).